JordanRL/operator-overloading-rfc/README.md

 ### Matrices and Vectors

 Matrices have different behavior when combined using an operator with a simple numeric value versus another matrix.
+Matrices also exhibit non-commutative behavior with multiplication.
+Commutativity is covered in the next section in greater detail.

 ### Unit Based Values